Milton-Freewater, Oregon

 Milton-Freewater is a city in Umatilla County, Oregon, United States.
-The city received its current name in 1951 when neighboring rival cities of Milton and Freewater voted to merge.
+The city received its current name in 1951 when the neighboring rival cities of Milton and Freewater voted to merge.
 The population was 7,151 at the 2020 census.
 It is part of the Pendleton-Hermiston Micropolitan Statistical Area.
 Milton-Freewater is home to a growing wine industry.

 History

 First settled in 1868, the community was incorporated as Milton by 1873.
 It is uncertain how the name was chosen; perhaps in hopes of building a mill, or perhaps in honor of English poet John Milton.

 Freewater received its name from the offer of free residential water rights to attract new settlers.
 Before that name was chosen other proposed names had been New Walla Walla and Wallaette.
 The town was located to the north of and directly adjacent to Milton.

 In 1936, a magnitude 6.1 earthquake centered 6 mi to the northwest caused significant damage in and around Milton-Freewater.
 This earthquake was followed by numerous aftershocks and had a temporary effect on the water table.

 In the 1960s, Milton-Freewater billed itself as the pea capital of the world.
 There were several pea canneries in town.
 It held an annual festival and parade in May, known as the "Pea Festival."
 In the late 1970s, agricultural practices and crop prices changed the dynamics of the local economy, and peas were no longer grown as abundantly as they previously had been.
 One by one the canneries closed down.
 The town dropped the title and the festival.
 At the time, Milton-Freewater had a popular August event called the "Corn Roast" and the decision was made to increase the festival to a weekend-long celebration which, in 1981, became known as the Muddy Frogwater Festival (the city had sometimes been referred to as Muddy-Frogwater).
 The festival is now a three-day event held the third weekend in August each year.
 Festival activities have included frog-jumping contests, concerts, karaoke competitions, the corn roast, and a dance.
 The Friends of the Library have held a large outdoor book sale at the festival each year since 1993.
 On the Sunday morning of the festival there is an outdoor interdenominational church service.
 The city also has sponsored the creation of more than 50 chainsaw sculpture frogs at local businesses to help market itself as a "fun town" with a quirky nickname.